HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/sitebuilder/deploy_site_builder/sitebuilder_access_creators.md

     7. Click **Apply** and **Done**.

-### Assigning Contributor rights to an existing content library for new sites and sections
+### Assigning Contributor rights to the source content library for new sites and sections

 1. Log in to the portal as an administrator.